thunder001/cancer_origin_prediction/readme.md

   ```
  **3. DNN_model**

-   best_model folder contains the best model obtained from optimization of hyperparameters.
+   *best_model:* The best model obtained from optimization of hyperparameters.

-   cv_model folder contains the models from 10 fold cross-validation.
+   *cv_model:* The models obtained from 10 fold cross-validation.

  **4. results**